wufoo/docs/source/includes/_users.md

 --------- | ------- | -----------
 pretty    | false   | If set to true, returns the result in a "pretty print" format

-User properties are as follows:
+Each user will have the following properties:

-User: Is the user name.
-This is the friendly name you chose when creating this user.
+User: This is the name chosen when creating this user.

 Email: The email address on file for this user.

-Timezone: an offset from UTC.
+Timezone: The offset from UTC used for certain account timestamps.

 Company: The company defined when this user was created.

-IsAccountOwner: Binary value indicating a yes (1) or (0).
-If the user is an account owner the Create(Forms/Reports/Themes) and AdminAccess values are ignored, as an AccountOwner has full rights to the account.
+IsAccountOwner: Indicates whether the user is the Account Creator.
+If the user is AccountCreator, the Create(Forms/Reports/Themes) and AdminAccess values are ignored, as an AccountOwner has full rights to the account.
+Values can be `1` (yes) or `0` (no)

-CreateForms: Binary value indicating whether or not this user may create forms.
+CreateForms: Indicates whether or not this user may create forms.
+Values can be `1` (yes) or `0` (no)

 CreateReports: Binary value indicating whether or not this user may create reports.
+Values can be `1` (yes) or `0` (no)

 CreateThemes: Binary value indicating whether or not this user may create themes.
+Values can be `1` (yes) or `0` (no)

-AdminAccess: This is an all-inclusive access right.
-In other words, if a user has this permission, they may create forms/reports/themes and administer users.
+AdminAccess: This indicates if the user has been designated as an Administrator.
+If a user has this permission, they may create forms/reports/themes and administer users.
+Values can be `1` (yes) or `0` (no)

-ApiKey: The authentication token permitting the user to make requests against the system.
+ApiKey: The authentication value used to make API requests for this account.
+Each API Key is restricted by that user's permissions as set in the account's [Users tab](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/User-Management)

-Hash: An unchanging value representing the user.
+Hash: An unchanging value representing the user on this account.

 ImageUrl: Links to the images used for the user's avatar in Wufoo

-HttpsEnabled: No longer needed, since all Wufoo forms now use HTTPS unless you decide to [manually disable](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/URL-Modifications#ssl) it through the link or embed code
+HttpsEnabled: No longer used, since all accounts can use HTTPS.
+All Wufoo forms now use HTTPS automatically, unless you decide to [manually disable](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/URL-Modifications#ssl) it through the link or embed code